Procurement Glossary

 Example: An automobile manufacturer supports an important supplier over a period of 6 months with process analyses and training, as a result of which the reject rate was reduced from 4.2% to 1.8% and delivery reliability was increased from 89% to 97%.

 Supplier development is a strategic process in procurement management that aims to systematically improve the performance and capabilities of suppliers.
-Through close cooperation and targeted measures, suppliers are supported in increasing quality management in purchasing, reducing costs and exploiting innovation potential.
+Through close cooperation and targeted measures, suppliers are supported in increasing quality management in Procurement, reducing costs and exploiting innovation potential.
 This includes both the supplier evaluation of current supplier performance and the implementation of development plans in order to achieve common goals.

 Supplier development has changed fundamentally in recent years.
 Starting from a reactive control of supplier performance, a proactive, partnership-based approach has established itself.
 Companies are increasingly recognizing the strategic importance of close cooperation with their suppliers in order to leverage innovation management and achieve competitive advantages.
 This change is essential in order to meet rising market demands and the increasing complexity of global supply chains.